ZempTime/.dotfiles/readme.md

 At one point I used macvim.
 Then I swapped back to vscode for standardization reasons.
 Then I used tmux for a bit and docker'd before docker was a thing.

-I decided it'd be good for me to continually focus and iterate on my development environment.
+After some years of stagnation, I decided it'd be good for me to continually focus and iterate on my development environment.
 Tinkering, for it's own sake.

 So at the start of 2025, I moved to neovim.